Drewsif/PiShrink/README.md

 If the `-s` option is given the script will skip the autoexpanding part of the process.
 If you specify the `newimagefile.img` parameter, the script will make a copy of `imagefile.img` and work off that.
 You will need enough space to make a full copy of the image to use that option.

+## Prerequisites ##
+If using Ubuntu, you will likely see an error about `e2fsck` being out of date and `metadata_csum`.
+The simplest fix for this is to use Ubuntu 16.10 and up, as it will save you a lot of hassle in the long run.

 ## Example ##
 ```bash
 [user@localhost PiShrink]$ sudo ./shrink.sh pi.img